T000bias/CodingJournal/README.md

   **Today's Progress:**

    - Did 4 Katas based on array methods.
    - Change my approach to how I structure my learning path.

   **Thoughts:**

    - I finally figured out the method to how I want to tackle all the courses and resources I found over the past months.
 Instead of shifting between 20 different things, I will focus on only three items simultaneously.
 This week, the three main items are The Web Developer Bootcamp 2022, Eloquent JavaScript, and Shay Howe’s ‘Learn to Code HTML & CSS.’
 This system will stay in place for two weeks to see how everything plays out, but I am sure this is the way it should go.
+PS: Codewar challenges will still be completed until furthur notice.

 ### Day 7: September 29, 2022